 - RDSP : Working with The Account

-Now that you have succeeded in getting your Disability Tax Credit (DTC) you need to open an RDSP account with a bank or such, but how is that done?
+Now that you have succeeded in getting your Disability Tax Credit (DTC) you need to open an RDSP account with a bank, but how is that done?
 It is not as easy as you might think.
-This page outlines many of the issues that have arisen for my family working with an RDSP account.
+This page outlines many issues that have arisen for my family working with an RDSP account.

 - Disability Tax Related Topics

-Thanks for my RDSP and DTC work I then had to learn a great deal about the tax implications of having a disabled child.
+Thanks to my RDSP and DTC work I then had to learn a great deal about the tax implications of having a disabled child.

 - Autism Specific Articles